 RBNZ may have painted itself into a corner

-So while the RBNZ will still likely to follow through on its threats to cut its rates to a record low of 1.75% this week, it’s likely that it will also soften its easing bias, recognizing economic improvements but keeping the pressure to limit the Kiwi’s gains and help keep inflation expectations afloat.
+So while the RBNZ will still likely to follow through on its threats to cut its rates to a record low of 1.75% this week, it’s likely that it will also soften its easing bias, recognize economic improvements but keep the pressure to limit the Kiwi’s gains and help keep inflation expectations afloat.

 The U.S. elections could also factor in the decision